Book of prophecies

+Prophecies attributed to Merlin, first circulated separately as Prophetiae Merlini (c.
+1130) before their inclusion in Geoffrey of Monmouth's Historia Regum Britanniae (c.
+1136), shaped medieval views on fate and kingship.
+Allegorical visions, like the red and white dragons symbolizing Britons and Saxons, influenced Tudor propaganda, Arthurian legend, and esoteric traditions.
+Treated as both political tools and mystical revelations, they reinforced the myth of Britain’s destiny.

-The Chrismologion of Paisios Ligarides (c.
-1652) was a collection of prophecies to the effect that the Russian Christians will defeat the Ottomans and liberate Constantinople are dedicated to the Tsar.
+The chrismologion of Paisios Ligarides (c.
+1652) was a collection of prophecies to the effect that the Russian Christians will defeat the Ottomans and liberate Constantinople are dedicated to the tsar.

-Similarly, a Russian translation of a 1673 Greek Chrismologion was dedicated to the Tsar by Nikolai Spathari.
+Similarly, a Russian translation of a 1673 Greek chrismologion was dedicated to the Tsar by Nikolai Spathari.